Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-proxy.md

 ---
-title: "HOWTO: Proxy Packages from the Hashicorp Registry in ProGet"
+title: "HOWTO: Proxy Terraform Modules from the Hashicorp Registry in ProGet"
 order: 1
 ---